MrSchism/etc/README.md

 Tools
 -----
-1. Task Manager Toggler - A tool to enable/disable task manager while not in the FSoT labs
+1. Task Manager Toggler - A tool to enable/disable task manager while not in the FSoT labs/library
 2. Clipboard Logger - A tool for logging clipboard data; great for collecting references and quotes.
 3. File Scraper - A tool used to search for and return data in documents